Jair Marrufo: Career

 Marrufo was 2008 MLS Referee of the Year.

 Marrufo was suspended by MLS for the remainder of the 2009 MLS season as of September 1, 2009, for poor performance over the course of the season, and subsequently on February 5, 2010, Marrufo was removed from the 2010 World Cup referee list.

 It was announced in 2013 that Marrufo would be a member of the newly formed Professional Referee Organization, the body responsible for refereeing appointments among the United States and Canada's top soccer leagues.

 On July 8, 2014, Marrufo was assigned to the 2014 MLS All-Star Game, to be played on August 6 at Providence Park between an MLS All-Star team and Bayern Munich.

-He also officiated a 2017 International Champions Cup match between FC Barcelona and Real Madrid on 29 July 2017, after which he was accused by Barcelona midfielder Ivan Rakitić of insulting him.
+He also officiated a 2017 International Champions Cup match between Barcelona and Real Madrid on 29 July 2017, after which he was accused by Barcelona midfielder Ivan Rakitić of insulting him.

-Marrufo was selected to officiate in the 2018 FIFA World Cup, and his first appointment was the Group G match between Belgium & Tunisia.
+Marrufo was selected to officiate in the 2018 FIFA World Cup, and his first appointment was the Group G match between Belgium and Tunisia.

-Marrufo refereed the 2018 FIFA Club World Cup Final between Real Madrid and Al Ain FC.
+Marrufo refereed the 2018 FIFA Club World Cup final between Real Madrid and Al Ain.

-He refereed the second leg of the 2019 Concacaf Champions League Final between C.F.
-Monterrey and Tigres UANL on May 1, 2019.
+He refereed the second leg of the 2019 CONCACAF Champions League final between Monterrey and Tigres on May 1, 2019.

 On May 17, 2019, Marrufo was appointed to be a referee for the 2019 CONCACAF Gold Cup in the United States.